-Heather Schwartz is a policy researcher and the associate director of RAND Education.
+Heather Schwartz is director, Pre-K to 12 Educational Systems Program, and a policy researcher at the RAND Corporation.
 She researches education and housing policies intended to reduce the negative effects of poverty on children and families.

 Her work falls in three policy areas intended to help close the income achievement gap: economically integrative housing and school programs, K-12 school reforms, and early childhood learning opportunities.
 She is interested in experimental and non-experimental methods to make causal inferences about the effects of public policies.
 Her methodological skills include benefit-cost analyses, survey design, and collecting focus group and interview data.

 Schwartz earned her Ph.D. in education policy from Columbia University.